zmarkan/shiny-jamstack-and-serverless/content/_index.md

 ## The value of getting stuff done

 ---

-# 🦖

-It's evolution, baby!
+{{< slide background-image="/images/03_thanos.jpg" >}}

+## Serverless is... inevitable

 ---

 # 🐱‍🐉

-Serverless is not going to "kill" computing.

-It's just a new paradigm, and one that is really convenient to use.

----

-{{< slide background-image="/images/03_thanos.jpg" >}}

-## Serverless is... inevitable
+Empowering the new generations of developers

+Focusing on shipping value

 ---